Ford-Cosworth EC / ED engine: 1995 and 1996: Minardi

 The Italian team Minardi used Cosworth HB customer engines in 1993 and 1994.
 In 1993 the engines came from Tom Walkinshaw Racing, in 1994 they came directly from Cosworth.
 For the 1995 season, Minardi had signed a contract with Mugen for ten-cylinder engines, which, however, was not implemented.
 Tom Walkinshaw, now the owner of Équipe Ligier, convinced Mugen to supply the engines to Ligier instead of Minardi, so Minardi had to switch to Cosworth ED engines at short notice in the winter of 1994/1995.
-Minardi filed a breach of contract suit but ultimately dropped it after Walkinshaw himself took action against Minardi over unpaid bills dating back to 1993 and at theFrench Grand Prix 1995 Minardi's racing car had been confiscated.
+Minardi filed a breach of contract suit but ultimately dropped it after Walkinshaw himself took action against Minardi over unpaid bills dating back to 1993 and at the French Grand Prix 1995 Minardi's racing car had been confiscated.
 As part of an out-of-court settlement, Minardi received $3.5 million in compensation from Mugen, which did not even cover the cost of leasing the 1995 ED engines.

 In 1995, Minardi was the best ED customer team for the year but fell behind midfield teams like Tyrrell-Yamaha and Arrows-Hart.
 Pierluigi Martini, who contested his last Formula 1 race here, came seventh twice in the Minardi M195, his successor Pedro Lamy scored Minardi's only world championship point in Australia.
 Luca Badoer, the second driver, achieved two finishes in eighth place as best results.
 In the other races, there were a number of technical failures.
 Minardi finished tenth in the Constructors' Championship behind Tyrrell and Arrows, who each scored five points.

 After Giancarlo Minardi's hopes for a customer engine from Ferrari had been shattered, his team came back in 1996 with ED engines.
 Minardi was the only ED customer team that year.
 The competitor Forti instead used the more expensive and renowned, but actually not more powerful "Zetec-R" engines of the ECA series.
 At the beginning of the season, Minardi received the ED2; the further developed version ED3 appeared in the spring.
 In the fall, Minardi finally tested the ED4, which was also used in practice for the Australian Grand Prix but was not used in the race.
 The car used was the M195B, a slightly revised version of the previous year's car.
 Minardi's regular driver Pedro Lamy failed in eight of 16 races; his best finish was ninth at Imola.
 The second car was driven alternately by the debutants Giancarlo Fisichella and Tarso Marques as well as Giovanni Lavaggi, who, like last year at Pacific, bought into the team and kept the racing team alive with his payments.
 In 1996, Minardi scored no World Championship points.
 The team finished 10th in the constructors' championship.
 Direct competitors Arrows and Tyrrell were ahead of Minardi by one and five points, respectively.
 For the 1997 season, the team switched to Hart eight-cylinder engines.